goalhunter/Deep_learning_project/README.md

 5) Run each file one by one

 Files and their models

-1)Inceptionv3.ipynb = Inceptionv3 Model
+ 1) Inceptionv3.ipynb = Inceptionv3 Model
-2)usingxception.ipynb = Xception Model
+ 2) usingxception.ipynb = Xception Model
-3)resnet-50 = Resnet50
+ 3) resnet-50 = Resnet50